THE KENDRICK PLEDGE

 We, the students, staff and friends of Kendrick School, pledge to uphold the values of friendship, kindness and respect.
 We promise to stand against prejudice, ignorance and injustice in all its forms, promoting the values of equality, tolerance and justice for all.

 Welcome from Ms Christine Kattirtzi, Headteacher

 It is my great pleasure to welcome you to the Kendrick School website and to our school.
-I hope that you will enjoy perusing the site and finding out about our remarkable school and the superb education we offer.
+I hope that you will enjoy perusing the site finding out about our remarkable school and the superb education we offer.

 Ms Christine Kattirtzi

-Welcome from Mrs Jan Nowecki, Chair of the Governing Body
+Letter from Mrs Jan Nowecki, Chair of the Governing Body

-Dear Parents/Carers and Students
+Dear Parents and Carers

-With best wishes,
+With best wishes

 Chairman of Governors